 The first year of the programme consists of five papers.
 But it's not like you're stuck in a classroom memorizing formulas or learning to take an Arriflex camera apart with your teeth - there's plenty of hands-on practical work.
 Our philosophy when it comes to communication is that we all have to walk the talk.
 Yep, we cover the theory, but we go one step further than where academia usually stops: we make you produce, and in particular, we help you to produce better.
-Didn't we say that there is a better way?

 - SCOM 402 The craft of storytelling